 This can be done by using better LED chips with higher efficacy.

 Once you know how many lumens each fixture generates, we can determine the number of fixtures needed for the room.
 Depending on the application of your space, we can use 3-5 lumens (lm) per cubic feet (cuft.) as our parameter.

 For the purpose of warehouse application, you would use close to 3 lm/cuft as your variable while a showroom will be more on the 5 lm/cuft for a brighter solution.

 For the purpose of this exercise, let’s assume the following parameters.

 Are you still overwhelmed?

-No Worry, we are here to help.
-Call us, our engineers are standing by ready to help you design the perfect lighting solution for you.
+Don't worry, we are here to help.
+Call us!
+Our engineers are standing by ready to help you design the perfect lighting solution for you.